 Moving along, once familiar with a beginning level workout routine, participants are then introduced to interval training, an aspect which sees the periodic alternation between boxing drills and conditioning exercises.
 Maximizing one’s overall fitness level, interval training in addition burns serious calories, fosters breathing patterns, and promotes transition speed.

-To further sharpen skills, increase energy capacity, and develop stellar hand, eye, and foot coordination, the utilization of punch mitts and power shields are employed within a floor workout routine where students work individually with coaches, or with fellow classmates once taught how to properly the equipment in question.
-Such diverse activities help participants become much more well-rounded from an athletic perspective.
+To further sharpen skills, increase energy capacity, and develop stellar hand, eye, and foot coordination, the utilization of punch mitts, punch paddles, and power shields are employed within a floor workout routine where students work individually with coaches, or with fellow classmates once taught how to properly utilize the equipment in question.
+Such diverse activities help participants to become much more well-rounded from an athletic perspective.

-Upon effectively demonstrating skills on the punch pads group members then commence to in tandem execute offensive and defensive maneuvers in predetermined sequences.
+Upon effectively demonstrating skills on the above hand held equipment, group members then commence to in tandem execute offensive and defensive maneuvers in predetermined sequences.
 Known as counter-punch drills, one student will at a gradual pace strike at the gloves of another and vice-versa to alternate back and forth so that these drills not only resemble sparring, but they are in fact actual fight scenarios to be conducted under close supervision for safety.
 This is the most contact to be endured during what is considered a non-contact program.

 Training sessions then conclude to incorporate occasional wind-sprints, as well as numerous calisthenic or plyometric strength and conditioning exercises using natural body weight and or varied equipment to develop explosiveness.
 This is followed by cool down and more thorough stretching with the best time to increase flexibility being towards the end of a workout when the body is totally loose.